abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws.md

 aws sts get-caller-identity
 ```

-I'm using a `SandboxAdministratorAccess` but you can choose others
+This example uses `SandboxAdministratorAccess`, but you can use any role with sufficient permissions.

 ``` bash
 $ aws sts get-caller-identity